knaackbuilt/knaackbuilt/README.md

 ## Decentralize and resist
 - quit all major platforms in favor of fediverse apps such as mastodon or pixelfed.
 - even github is not immune, start backing up code in places that are secure and offline.
+See <a href="https://codeberg.org/"> Codeberg </a> for an EU based git hosting alternative.
 - host your own stuff.
 Servers are awesome actually.
 - Can't host your own?
 Pick a hosting provider in the EU like <a href="https://uberspace.de/"> uberspace </a> or 1984 in Iceland
 - pick some battles and drop using services that appear free.
 You and your actions are the product.